Keying Screen Node¶

 Instead of increasing the range of accepted shades to be masked out, the Keying Screen node lets you change what shade of green (or other color) to use for different parts of the image.

 Start in the Movie Clip Editor.
-Open the Sidebar region and Tool Shelf to show tracking configuration.
+Open the Sidebar region and Toolbar to show tracking configuration.
 Tracks used for gradients are not useful for camera solving, because they do not track well.
 So create a new object track in the Objects selector.
 Place tracking markers on the clip to sample different parts of the backdrop.

 These tracks may be tracked or moved manually, so gradients can be updated over time.
 If the marker is not enabled for a frame, it will not be used creating the gradient.
 (Such as the red-colored marker on the arm in the screenshot above)